Patricia Kelsey, LCSW-R, CASAC

 Laurie Regna, LCSW

-Laurie is a Licensed Clinical Social Worker (LCSW) with an office located at Life Solutions Psychotherapy, in Rochester, New York.
-She works with children and young adults, using an eclectic approach tailored to the unique needs of each client.
+Laurie is a Licensed Clinical Social Worker (LCSW) who works with children and young adults, using an eclectic approach tailored to the unique needs of each client.
 Laurie has over 20 years of experience in a variety of settings and with diverse clients, including both long-term and brief interventions.
-Areas of expertise include: Behavior Problems/Emotion Regulation/ Anger Management; Depressive Disorder; Anxiety Disorders; Posttraumatic Stress Disorder; Learning, attention, or social skill problems; School and learning concerns Laurie is a Licensed Clinical Social Worker (LCSW) in the state of New York.
+Areas of expertise include: Behavior Problems; Emotion Regulation; Anger Management; Depressive Disorder; Anxiety Disorders; Posttraumatic Stress Disorder; Learning, attention, or social skill problems.
 Laurie received her Bachelor’s in Social Work from SUNY Brockport, and her Master’s in Social Work from The Greater Rochester Collaborative Master of Social Work Program from SUNY Brockport and Nazareth College.
 In addition to working in Private Practice at Life Solutions Psychotherapy, Laurie works as a High School Social Worker in the Rochester City School District.
 Laurie believes that when people feel empowered, it is then that change happens.
-Laurie provides the guidance they need to draw on their own strengths and realize their potential to live fulfilling, happy lives.
+Laurie provides the guidance that individuals need to draw on their own strengths and realize their potential to live fulfilling, happy lives.
 Laurie provides an environment of compassion and support to help individuals overcome obstacles to move forward and thrive.

 Bethany Lockhart, LCSW